The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/12-hashing-passwords-with-bcrypt.md

 ## Hashing

-**Hashing** is a mathematical algorithm that transforms a string of characters into a fixed-length string of characters.
+**Hashing** is a process of transforming a string of characters into a fixed-length string of characters.

 ![alt text](./img/hashing.png)